 Here's a list of our top Donor Management Software Solutions and what they can do for your nonprofit organization.

 Human Relationship Building

-“The business of fundraising is really human relationship building,” Craver explained, “The ability to focus in on the people and find out what their preferences and interested in is very important. “
+“The business of fundraising is really human relationship building,” Craver explained, “The ability to focus on the people and find out what their preferences and interests are is very important. “

 The more you can communicate with your donors, the better.

 Craver said, “If you can do it by phone, great.
 If you can do it by mail, that’s fine too.
 The channel isn't nearly as important as lavishing attention on someone.
 I don't mean fawning attention.
 I mean information attention -- letting them know that their involvement is really important.
 The whole umbrella for all communication with donors is to offer the donor an ongoing set of experiences.
 Giving money is one experience, but it's not the entire experience.”